DTJF/girtobac/_3_Tutorial.md

 `GLib-2.0.bi` in the current folder (where \Proj is called from).

-Adaption rules may get specified for
+As mentioned in the previous paragraph, adaption rules may get specified for

 - a mismatch between the library name and its internal namespace
 - naming conflicts in variable names (because C naming is